Shravan573/Slime-Ghost/README.md

 # Slime-Ghost
 Slime Ghost game code
-This repository is created for code review for CrazyLabs home assignment Project Title
+this repository is created for code review for CrazyLabs home assignment Project Title
 Simple overview of use/purpose.